akeyless-community/akeyless-github-action/README.md

 By default, the action sets the environment variable value to the entire JSON string in the secret value.
 Set `parse-json-secrets` to `true` to create environment variables for each key/value pair in the secret JSON.

-If the JSON uses case-sensitive keys such as "name" and "Name", the action will have duplicate name conflicts.
-In this case, set parse-json-secrets to false and parse the JSON secret value separately.
+- If the JSON uses case-sensitive keys such as "name" and "Name", the action will have duplicate name conflicts.
+In this case, set `parse-json-secrets` to false and parse the JSON secret value separately.
-You can still use the `key` and `output-name` for extracting specific key with a specific name.
+- You can still use the `key` and `output-name` for extracting a specific key with a specific name.
+- The default env name will be the path to the secret.
+If your secret name is `/dev/test`, the default name will be `env.DEV_TEST_{key}`.

-for example, for secret with json value:
+For example, for a secret with JSON values:
 ```json
     {
       "key1":"val1",